 - indices.
-Returns a list of indexed positions, a list of positive integers. - is\unique\objects.
+Returns a list of indexed positions, a list of positive integers. - is_unique_objects.
 Returns true if the objects returned by TraverseFun are unique. - keypos.
-Returns the position of the table's key, a positive integer.
+Returns the position of the table's key, a positive integer. - is_sorted_key.
+Returns true if the objects returned by TraverseFun are sorted on the key. - num_of_objects.

-• num\of\objects.
 Returns the number of objects in the table, a non-negative integer.

 The unary callback function FormatFun is used by qlc:info/1,2 for displaying the call that created the table's query handle.
-The default value undefined is displayed as a call to '\$MOD':'\$FUN'/0, otherwise it is up to FormatFun to present the selected objects in a suitable way.
+The default value undefined is displayed as a call to '\$MOD': '\$FUN'/0, otherwise it is up to FormatFun to present the selected objects in a suitable way.
 If a character list is chosen for presentation it must be an Erlang expression that can be scanned and parsed (a trailing dot will be added by qlc:info though).
 The argument to FormatFun describes the optimizations done as a result of analyzing the filter(s).
 The possible values are:

 - {lookup, Position, Keys}.
-LookupFun is used for looking up objects in the table. - {match\spec, MatchExpression}.
+LookupFun is used for looking up objects in the table. - {match_spec, MatchExpression}.
 No way of finding all possible answers by looking up keys was found, but the filters could be transformed into a match specification.
 All answers are found by calling TraverseFun(MatchExpression). - all.
 No optimization was found.
 A match specification matching all objects will be used if TraverseFun is unary.

-See ets(3) [page 141], dets(3) [page 80] and [mnesia(3)] for the various options recognized by table/1,2 in respective module.
+See ets(3) [page 142], dets(3) [page 81] and [mnesia(3)] for the various options recognized by table/1,2 in respective module.

-dets(3) [page 66], [Erlang Reference Manual], erl\eval(3) [page 100], [erlang(3)], ets(3) [page 123], [file(3)], file\sorter(3) [page 143], [mnemosyne(3)], [mnesia(3)], [Programming Examples], shell(3) [page 288]
+dets(3) [page 67], [Erlang Reference Manual], erl_eval(3) [page 101], [erlang(3)], ets(3) [page 124], [file(3)], file_sorter(3) [page 144], [mnemosyne(3)], [mnesia(3)], [Programming Examples], shell(3) [page 292]